-Consolidated gross (re)insurance claims written in Slovenia increased 50.6%.
+Consolidated gross (re)insurance claims recorded in Slovenia increased 50.6%.
 The high increase is mainly attributable to storms that hit Slovenia in the summer 2008.

-Consolidated gross (re)insurance claims from abroad also increased, by 70.8% from the prior year.
-This is attributable to the increase in reinsurance (55.1%) and insurance claims recorded by the Group companies operating outside Slovenia.
-Reinsurance claims increased due to a couple of large losses suffered by the foreign-sourced reinsurance portfolio (losses on large risks, Emma and Paula storms, several smaller losses).
-Insurance claims increased due to the improvements made in the portfolio of subsidiaries, claims inflation, and the first full consolidation of Montenegro osiguranje (the subsidiary recorded gross claims of EUR 6.0 million, which represents 3.9% of the total consolidated gross (re)insurance claims).
+Consolidated gross (re)insurance claims recorded abroad also increased, by 70.8% from a year ago.
+This is attributable to the increase in reinsurance (55.1%) and insurance claims recorded by the Group companies operating abroad.
+The first increased due a couple of larger claims suffered by foreign portfolio (certain higher risks, Emma and Paula storms, several smaller claims).
+The latter increased due to portfolio cleaning in subsidiaries, claims inflation, and the first full consolidation of Montenegro osiguranje (the subsidiary recorded gross claims of EUR 6.0 million, which represents 3.9% of the total consolidated gross (re)insurance claims).